Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 Monitoring collects measurements or metrics to demonstrate how system services are performing.
 It can create dashboards and charts.
 Workspaces are needed to use cloud monitoring.
 Agents are recommended to monitor VMs.
 Cloud Monitoring is available for GKE.
 Workspaces can include up to 500 policies.
 Alerts can be sent through email, SMS, and other third-party tools.

 Cloud Logging is a central repository for log data from multiple sources.
 It provides real-time log management and analysis.
-It has tight integration with monitorign.
+It has tight integration with monitoring.
 It includes platform, system and application logs.
 It can export logs to other soruces.
 Logs Viewer only shows logs from one project.
 Log Entry records a status or event.
 Logs are a named collection of log entries within a GCP resource.
 Retention period how long are logs are kept.
 Types of logs include audito logs, access transparency, and agent logs.

 Error reporting counts, analyzes, and aggregates all the errors in the GCP environment.
 It alerts when a new applicatoin error occurs.
 It is integrated into Cloud Function and GAE Standard.
 It includes tracking issue integration.